dimitri-nicolo/calico/master/reference/calicoq/eval.md

 ## Displaying the help text for 'calicoq eval' command

-Run `calicoctl create --help` to display the following help menu for the command.
+Run `calicoq eval --help` to display the following help menu for the command.

 ```